AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 ![](new_vm_24.png)

 {{% notice info %}}
-I always add save the login credentials to the descriptions of my **local testing** VMs so I can't forget.
+I always add the login credentials to the descriptions of my **local testing** VMs so I can't forget them.
 I recommend you do this also.
 {{% /notice %}}

 ![](creds_virtualbox.png)